AresTheG/SubhF8/README.md

 ## License

-SubhF8 is licensed under the GNU GPL license. take a look at the [LICENSE](https://github.com/aboul3la/Sublist3r/blob/master/LICENSE) for more information.
+SubhF8 is licensed under the GNU GPL license.
+Take a look at the LICENSE for more information.

 ## Credits

-The code is developed by Ares
+The code is developed by Ares.

 ## Version